krahets/hello-algo/docs-en/chapter_stack_and_queue/deque.md

 ## Applications of Double-Ended Queue

-The double-ended queue combines the logic of both stacks and queues, **thus it can implement all their respective use cases while offering greater flexibility**.
+The double-ended queue combines the logic of both stacks and queues, **thus, it can implement all their respective use cases while offering greater flexibility**.

-We know that the "undo" feature in software is typically implemented using a stack: the system `pushes` each change operation onto the stack, and then `pops` to implement undoing.
+We know that software's "undo" feature is typically implemented using a stack: the system `pushes` each change operation onto the stack and then `pops` to implement undoing.
 However, considering the limitations of system resources, software often restricts the number of undo steps (for example, only allowing the last 50 steps).
-When the length of the stack exceeds 50, the software needs to perform a deletion operation at the bottom of the stack (the front of the queue). **But a regular stack cannot perform this function, which is where a double-ended queue becomes necessary**.
+When the stack length exceeds 50, the software needs to perform a deletion operation at the bottom of the stack (the front of the queue). **But a regular stack cannot perform this function, where a double-ended queue becomes necessary**.
 Note that the core logic of "undo" still follows the Last-In-First-Out principle of a stack, but a double-ended queue can more flexibly implement some additional logic.